BCX18ConnectedLife/bcx18-lorawan-connectivity/README.md

 Select "REVEAL USER PROVIDED ENV VARS"

 * Update environment variable `lora-reverse-proxy_apikey` to a secret key.
+* Make sure environment variable `lora-reverse-proxy_tenant` has value `DX_TENANT`.
+  This is temporarily required to make sure the proof-of-concept payload mapping works.
 * Restart the app `lorawan-reverse-proxy` to make the app aware of the new value.